“Remember me, Lord, when you show favor to your people…that I may enjoy the prosperity of your chosen ones.”

-So, the Israelites were used to living with at least three storehouses of grain at all times.
-This was the responsible way to live—with two or three years of income stored away to cover their needs.
+The Israelites were used to living with at least three storehouses of grain at all times—two or three years of income stored away to cover their needs.
 To have less was foolhardy; to have more was unnecessary.

-Two to three years of reserves was all the grain they needed at all times unless there were catastrophic problems like multiple years of drought, war, or famine.
+Two to three years of reserves were all the grain they needed at all times unless there were catastrophic problems like multiple years of drought, war, or famine.